• Motherhood

 The benefits of incorporating a reset day into your house cleaning schedule are:

-• Creating a relaxing environment and taking a day to focus on your home which can be cathartic or at least allows you to get ahead of your home
+- Creating a relaxing environment and taking a day to focus on your home can be cathartic or at least allows you to get ahead of your home

-• Taking the time to create something beautiful like a flower arrangement or fresh laundry in all the bathrooms, using oils such as lemon, lavender or rose for fresh smells in each room and perhaps cooking something nice for your husband when he gets home (how very 1950’s of me) Just give yourself wholly to the process of creating a home.
+- Take the time to create something beautiful like a flower arrangement or fresh laundry in all the bathrooms, using oils such as lemon, lavender or rose for fresh smells in each room and perhaps cooking something nice for your husband when he gets home (how very 1950s of me) Just give yourself wholly to the process of creating a home.

-A reset day is a day in the week, for me, it’s a Friday, we don’t homeschool (4 day school week) and so instead, I get my boys to work.
+is a day in the week, for me, it’s a Friday, we don’t homeschool (4-day school week) and so instead, I get my boys to work.

 On My reset day, the chook pen is raked out and cleaned, windows are cleaned, porches and back steps swept, our toy room is deep cleaned, all bedrooms are aired, vacuumed and beds on rotation stripped and washed.